 In iOS and Android development, you need to accept the fact that you have to take advantage of 100% of just one processor.
 In web development, you need to accept the fact that one machine (or 2, or 3) will never be enough – and that your web app will surely go down one day because of load issues.
 That changes everything.

 It’s about taking risks – and having confidence

 Giving up something you are considered to be an expert in means that you will need to prove your way up all over again.
-It takes a lot of professional confidence and determination to willingly step down and follow a different path.
+It takes a lot of professional confidence and determination to step down and follow a different path willingly.
 It also requires people to trust you.

 (btw who says that knowledge can be thrown away?)

-…it’s about gaining a knowledge of how to do things differently and see how the world works.
+…it’s about gaining an understanding of how to do things differently and see how the world works.

 As I mentioned, software engineering has little to do with computers.
 And for me, it has little to do with iOS.
 It mostly has to do with how I decided to bring my ideas to life.
 I will surely not stop developing for iOS – it’s just not going to be my full-time occupation for a while.